BonsonW/slow5curl/README.md

 If you need any help with using the library please open an [Issue](https://github.com/BonsonW/slow5curl/issues).

+## Acknowledgement

+AWS Open Data Sponsorship Program for generously hosting [open data in BLOW5 format](https://github.com/GenTechGp/gtgseq), which greatly helped us to develop and test this tool.

 ## Citation

-Please cite the following in your publications when using *SLOW5* file format:
+Please cite the following in your publications when using the *SLOW5* file format:

 > Gamaarachchi, H., Samarakoon, H., Jenner, S.P. et al. Fast nanopore sequencing data analysis with SLOW5.
 Nat Biotechnol 40, 1026-1029 (2022). https://doi.org/10.1038/s41587-021-01147-4